zainkhalid08/reminders/readme.md

 2.

 # CODE DOCUMENTATION
+ app envornments are local, staging (staging not STAGING)
 1. views/partials : where front end partials are kept
 2. the way we want the text to be displayed for visitors, we'll store the text in that way in db.(insead of getting in that way-less loadtime.)
 3. we are just using QUEUE_CONNECTION=sync for now as long as there is only one user who creates the post... (it might take some time in creation/updation but is worth perhaps)
+4. all title aria-label etc will be in lower case

 # TODOS